Skip to main content

 spec:

-And finally, the last step of this lab is to deploy an ingress for the Keycloak Service:
+And finally, the last step of this guide is to deploy an Ingress to expose Keycloak workload:

 apiVersion: networking.k8s.io/v1